FelixFras/Quote-Generator/README.md

 ### Description

 This is a simple quote Generator which generates a new Quote using the api: "https://api.quotable.io/random".
-It stores the past 10 quotes on the users device to allow the user to go back using left arrow and go forward using the right arrow.
+In addition to that, it stores the past 20 quotes to allow the user to go back using a previous button and forward using the forward button.

 ![alt text](/assets/image.png)